Ethan Hawke: 1994–2000: Established leading man

 Hawke called his script in Andrew Niccol's science fiction film Gattaca (1997) "one of the more interesting" ones he had read in "a number of years".
 In it, he played the role of a man who infiltrates a society of genetically perfect humans by assuming another man's identity.
 Ebert called him a good choice for the lead role, stating that he "combin[es] the restless dreams of a 'Godchild' with the plausible exterior of a lab baby".
-Alongside Gwyneth Paltrow and Robert De Niro, he starred in Great Expectations (1998), a contemporary film adaptation of Charles Dickens's 1861 novel of the same name, directed by Alfonso Cuarón.
+Alongside Gwyneth Paltrow and Robert De Niro, he starred as a modern-day Pip in Great Expectations (1998), a contemporary film adaptation of Charles Dickens's 1861 novel of the same name, directed by Alfonso Cuarón.
 Hawke criticized the film's time of release, stating that "nobody gave a shit about anything but Titanic for about nine months after [...] particularly another romance".
 He collaborated with Linklater once again on The Newton Boys (1998), based on the true story of the Newton Gang.
-The film saw generally negative reception; Rotten Tomatoes' consensus said that the "sharp" cast made up for "the frustrations of a story puzzlingly short on dramatic tension".
+The film saw generally negative reception; Rotten Tomatoes' consensus said the "sharp" cast made up for "the frustrations of a story puzzlingly short on dramatic tension".

 In 1999, he starred as Kilroy in the Tennessee Williams play Camino Real at the Williamstown Theater Festival in Massachusetts.
 That year, Hawke starred in Snow Falling on Cedars, adapted from David Guterson's novel of the same name.
 Set in the 1950s, he played a young reporter who covers the murder trial of a fisherman.
 The film received a tepid response, with Entertainment Weekly commenting that "Hawke scrunches himself into such a dark knot that we have no idea who [his character] Ishmael is or why he acts as he does".
-Hawke's next film role was in Michael Almereyda's Hamlet (2000), in which he played the titular character.
-The adaptation set William Shakespeare's play in contemporary New York City, a choice Hawke said made the story feel more "accessible and vital".
+Hawke then portrayed the titular character in Michael Almereyda's Hamlet (2000), set in contemporary New York City, a choice Hawke said made the story feel more "accessible and vital".
+The summer before filming, Hawke attended three study sessions a week with a friend who had played the part.
+Of his performance, Manohla Dargis said that "Hawke's intimate, precise and quietly moving delivery brings you closer to the character", while The Times commented that his "moping slows things down too much".